Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity

 How does the sparsity threshold $\theta_{|\mathcal{C}|}$ impact model performance?
 The answer to this question indicates how many concepts are required to capture the central ideological divides in the data.

-We vary the threshold $0 \leq \theta_{|\mathcal{C}|} \leq 1000$ and measure the performance (AUC) of the four models on the dev set (Figure \ref{fig:threshold}) .
-First, we find that for the models using graph convolutions (AF-SGAE, A-SGAE, and F-SGAE), reducing $|\mathcal{C}|$ to approximately 200 concepts does not hurt performance.
-In other words, having more than 200 concepts does not result in better performance.
-For the model without the graph convolutions (AF-SLAE), on the other hand, performance starts to drop already around 400 concepts.
-This makes intuitive sense: given that the graph convolutions act as a form of Laplacian smoothing, AF-SLAE needs more concepts to have a reliable feature vector for each subreddit.
-Second, we observe that the advantage of AF-SGAE does not only lie in its higher performance in the sparse regime but also in its ability to reduce $|\mathcal{C}|$ much further than any of the other models given a performance threshold.
-E.g., in 2016, the performance of AF-SGAE starts to drop more than 100 concepts later compared to A-SGAE and F-SGAE as we reduce $\mathcal{|C|}$.
-This again demonstrates that a joint model of agenda setting and framing results in richer information for each concept, making it possible to reduce the number of concepts further than for the other models.
+We vary $0 \leq \theta_{|\mathcal{C}|} \leq 1000$ and measure the performance (AUC) of the four sparsifying models on dev (Figure \ref{fig:threshold}).
+First, we find that for the models using graph convolutions, reducing $|\mathcal{C}|$ to approximately 200 concepts does not hurt performance.
+For the model without graph convolution, on the other hand, performance starts to drop already around 400 concepts.
+This makes intuitive sense: given that the graph convolutions act as a form of smoothing, less concepts are needed for a reliable feature vector for each subreddit.
+Second, the advantage of SF-SGAE lies not only in its higher performance in the sparse regime but also in its ability to reduce $|\mathcal{C}|$ much further than any of the other models given a performance threshold.
+This again demonstrates that a joint model of salience and framing results in richer information, making it possible to reduce the number of concepts further.